HM Prison Foston Hall: History

 The original Manor of Foston and Scropton was held by the Agard family from the 14th to the 17th century.
 It was bought by John Bate in 1679.
 Richard Bate was High Sheriff of Derbyshire in 1705.
 Brownlow Bate sold the estate to John Broadhurst in 1784.
-The 17th century manor house was destroyed by fire in 1836, but many parts of that house survive.
+The 17th century manor house was damaged by fire in 1836, but much survives.

 A new Jacobethan house was designed by T. C. Hine of Nottingham and built in 1863.
 Its main two storey front has eight bays and an off-centre three-storey tower.
-The house is now a Grade II listed building.
+The house is a Grade II listed building.

 HM Prison Service acquired the hall and grounds in 1953.
-During its Prison Service history Foston Hall has been a detention centre, an immigration centre, and finally before its closure during 1996 a satellite of Sudbury Prison.
+During its Prison Service history, Foston Hall has been a detention centre, an immigration centre and, before its closure in 1996, a satellite of Sudbury Prison.
 It was re-opened on 31 July 1997, following major refurbishment and building work, as a closed-category female prison.

 The prison today

-Foston Hall Prison is spread over 5 wings; C, D, E, F, T and the First Night Centre.
-(A & B were recently demolished).
-During the COVID-19 pandemic, a wing of temporary accommodation (designated G Wing) was constructed to isolate prisoners whose roles were vital to the running of the prison (Kitchens, Laundry etc) in case of a severe outbreak.
-The prison can accommodate both remand and convicted.
+Foston Hall Prison is spread over five wings; C, D, E, F, T and the First Night Centre.
+A & B were demolished.
+A wing of temporary accommodation, G Wing, was constructed to isolate prisoners whose roles were vital to the running of the prison (Kitchens, Laundry etc) in case of a severe outbreak of disease.
+The prison can accommodate both remand and convicted inmates.
 Foston Hall also has a Health Care Centre.

 The prison provides inmates with work in the prison gardens, the gym, the textile and craft workshop and the kitchens, all of which can lead to qualifications.
-In addition the prison's education department offers NVQs in Cleaning Services and hairdressing, as well as basic and key skills learning.
+In addition, the prison's education department offers NVQs in Cleaning Services and hairdressing, as well as basic and key skills learning.